mortonalban0/notes/README.md

 - "Programming wisdom for today: Always write code as if the person who will maintain it is a violent psychopath who knows where you live."

 This quote emphasizes the importance of writing clean, understandable, and well-documented code.
 It's not just about making your own life easier when you have to go back and make changes later on – it's also about making sure that anyone else who has to work with your code (including future versions of yourself) can do so easily and without wanting to strangle you.
 By keeping this in mind, you can save yourself and others a lot of time, frustration, and potential danger.

+# 2023-12-01
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+It's often better to write clear, simple code first and optimize only when profiling shows that specific parts of the code are causing performance issues.